Code-Institute-Submissions/weightbearer/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- Header and footer formats borrowed from CI course content

 ### Media
-- Photography and graphic designs were provided directly by the band, with the graphics being designed by {Secret Industries]().
+- Photography and graphic designs were provided directly by the band, with the graphics being designed by [Secret Industries](https://www.instagram.com/secretindustries/).

 ### Acknowledgements

-- I received inspiration for this project from X
+- The band themselves had mentioned needing a website previously so I'm happy they let me use them as a guinea pig in putting this together.
+- My mentor Precious helped this project seem a bit more manageable after I'd come up with my initial ideas.
+He pointed out what he'd expect using his experience of similar previous projects, and it was good to get that professional perspective after I'd researched other band websites of varying quality.